braydonf/libstorjshare/README.md

 ```
 ↳ <2-bytes> directory - first two bytes of shard hash used as the directory name
-  ↳ <4-bytes> directory - next four bytes of the shard has used as the directory name
+  ↳ <2-bytes> directory - next two bytes of the shard has used as the directory name
-    ↳ <14-bytes> file - the last remaining bytes used for the filename
+    ↳ <16-bytes> file - the last remaining bytes used for the filename
 ```

-- Maximum total directories is 16 ^ 6 = 16,777,216
+- Maximum total directories is 16 ^ 4 = 65,536
-- With 10,000 files in each it would be 167,772,160,000 files total
+- With 100,000 files in each it would be 6,553,600,000 files total

 The goal is to minimize number of folders and number of files per folder, but typically have multiple files in a folder.
-A collision of the first 6 bytes of the hash is unlikely but not too difficult.
+A collision of the first 4 bytes of the hash is unlikely but not too improbable.

 ### SQLite Database